strategineer/personal-website/content/blog/2024-12-10/index.md

 I had a week off work last week.
 I prepared myself for the hours upon hours of time spent cuddling with the dog I was dog sitting by getting a bunch of novels to read.

-These novels appear on the [2025 Tournament of Books Long List](https://www.tournamentofbooks.com/the-year-in-fiction-2024) and most were recommended by [Abigail Nussbaum](https://wrongquestions.blogspot.com/), a critic who's work I discovered recently and I've been enjoying.
+These novels appear on the [2025 Tournament of Books Long List](https://www.tournamentofbooks.com/the-year-in-fiction-2024) and most were recommended by [Abigail Nussbaum](https://wrongquestions.blogspot.com/), a critic who's great work I discovered recently.

-Here's some thoughts about them.
+Here's some thoughts about the novels I read last week.

 {{< book "The Extinction of Irena Rey" >}}

 The metafictional swing of The Extinction of Irena Rey piqued my interest and my expectations were more than met.
 Turns out that a story translated by a translator told from the POV of another translator with both characters directly involved in the story being told is exactly the kind of premise I'm really into.

-In the Extinction of Irena Rey, Jennifer Croft slams a lot of big ideas onto the page for the reader to explore and think about.
-This seems to be common practice in the more "artsy" novels I've read but I was pleasantly surprised by both how interested I was in most of the themes in the text and how cohesively woven together they seemed to be.
+In the Extinction of Irena Rey, Jennifer Croft puts a lot of big ideas onto the page for the reader to think about.
+This seems to be common practice in the more "artsy" novels I've read.
+But I was pleasantly surprised by both how interested I was in most of the themes found within the novel and how cohesively woven together they seemed to be.

 NB: I wrote a [spoiler-free review](/books/9781639731701/) for this one if you're interested in reading more of my thoughts about it.